JackDinsmore/Vokdh/readme.md

 ## To do

-1. Help window
+1. Dictionary window
-1. Dictionary
+1. Informational windows
 1. Mouseover overlay for translation
-1. Remove title bar by playing with settings.
+1. Save when you quit
 1. Create the language font